motebus/ultrabook/Ultranet Apps/jBuilder User Guide.md

   * [Create a TV Channel Dock Page](#Create-a-TV-Channel-Dock-Page)

 ## How to access jBuilder:
-jBuilder can be accessed via the web version https://jbuilder.ypcloud.com, or the Linux app version downloadable from the [Snap Store](https://snapcraft.io/jbuilder).
+jBuilder can be accessed via the web version at https://jbuilder.ypcloud.com, <br> or downloaded as a Linux app from the [Snap Store](https://snapcraft.io/jbuilder).

 1. To login to jbuilder, you need a Jujue account.
 If you don't have one yet, register at account.ypcloud.com
-2. Go to jbuilder.ypcloud.com and sign in. <br>
+2. Go to https://jbuilder.ypcloud.com and sign in. <br>
 If you are unable to sign in, please contact YP Customer Support for assistance.

 ## The Basics